 What Is a Carpenter’s Toolbox?

-- Metal cantilever box: Durable with multiple fold-out trays
+- Metal cantilever box: Durable with multiple fold-out trays, good for organized access

 Measuring and Marking

-Combination Square: Essential for marking 90° and 45° angles, checking corners, and measuring depths.
-A quality square pays for itself in accurate cuts.
+Combination Square: For marking 90° and 45° angles, checking corners, gauging depths, and a dozen other layout tasks.
+A quality square built to accurate tolerances pays for itself in accurate cuts over years of use.
+Cheap squares drift out of square and produce errors that compound through a project.

 Cutting Tools

-Chisels (Set of 4): Sizes from 1/4″ to 1″ handle most joinery and cleanup work.
-Keep them sharp and protected with blade guards.
+Chisels (Set of 4): Sizes from 1/4″ to 1″ cover most joinery and cleanup tasks.
+Keep them sharp and protected with blade guards when in the box.
+A set of dull chisels is both useless and dangerous — the force required for dull chisels to cut is what causes the slip that becomes an injury.

 Striking and Fastening

-Nail Set: For sinking finish nails below the surface.
-Essential for trim work and furniture assembly.
+Nail Set: Sinks finish nails below the surface for trim work and furniture assembly.
+Small, light, and often forgotten until you need it — keep one in the kit permanently.

 Layout and Leveling

-Speed Square: Compact, durable, and versatile for marking angles, guiding cuts, and checking square.
-An essential layout tool.
+Speed Square: Compact, practically indestructible, versatile for marking angles, guiding saw cuts, and checking square.
+Probably should have led with this one as the first layout tool to own.

-Level (9″ torpedo): A compact torpedo level fits in the toolbox and handles most leveling tasks.
-Digital levels add precision for critical applications.
+Level (9″ torpedo): Compact enough to fit in the toolbox and handles most leveling tasks in the field.
+Digital versions add precision for critical applications but the analog version is faster for quick checks.

 Gripping and Holding

-Pry Bar (flat): Removes trim, separates boards, and provides leverage.
-A compact flat bar fits easily in a toolbox.
+Pry Bar (flat): Removes trim, separates boards, provides leverage.
+The flat bar fits the toolbox without taking up the space that a full-size bar would.

 - Wood screws in common sizes (assorted box)